TSP Target Date Funds Explained — Which L Fund to Pick in 2026

 How TSP Lifecycle Funds Work — A Quick Primer

-The glide path shifts gradually.
-Every quarter, the TSP rebalances L Fund allocations automatically.
+The glide path shifts every quarter — automatically.
 You don’t touch anything.
-That automation is genuinely valuable — it removes the temptation to panic-sell during a market drop or to chase returns after a strong year.
-Probably should have opened with this section, honestly, because the automation piece is the whole argument for using an L Fund in the first place.
+That automation is genuinely valuable.
+It removes the temptation to panic-sell during a market drop or chase returns after a strong year.
+That’s what makes the L Fund endearing to us military types who are frequently deployed, moving, or just too busy to babysit a brokerage account.

-Here’s the practical translation: the number in the fund name represents your approximate retirement year, not your age.
+Here’s the practical translation: the number in the fund name is your approximate retirement year, not your age.
 L 2045 means you plan to start drawing down around 2045.
-The TSP offers L 2025, L 2030, L 2035, L 2040, L 2045, L 2050, L 2055, L 2060, and L 2065 as of 2026.
-The five-year increments mean you’ll usually be picking the closest match, not a perfect fit.
+As of 2026, the TSP offers L 2025, L 2030, L 2035, L 2040, L 2045, L 2050, L 2055, L 2060, and L 2065.
+Five-year increments mean you’ll usually be picking the closest match — not a perfect fit.

 Why the Glide Path Matters More Than You Think